wandb/sambanova-webinar/README.md

 # Samba Co-Pilot

 An intelligent sales and research assistant powered by SambaNova AI.
 This application helps sales teams and researchers by automatically:
-- Generating qualified sales leads with company insights
+- Generating sales information with company insights
 - Creating detailed research reports and educational content
 - Intelligently routing queries to the appropriate service
 - Supporting voice input for natural interaction